juancabrera/react-smooth-scroll-mixin/README.md

 Usage
 ------------

-1. Make sure that the container that you would like to scroll has a ref named `scrollContainer`; and
+1. Make sure that the container that you would like to scroll has a ref named `scrollContainer`.

 2. Right now it relies on Greensock's TweenLite for handling cross-browser positioning and smooth updates via `transform`, but its by no means a requirement.
 Simply replace the ref with your own.